nullmonk/pwnboard/doc/setup.md

 ## Notes about the pwnboard

-Make sure that `SAWMILL_HOST` is properly set in the [env file](../../../.env) or PWNBOARD will lag when trying to send SYSLOGS to sawmill.
-If no instance of Sawmill is running, leave it blank.
+Make sure that `SYSLOG_HOST` is receiving connections or PWNBOARD will lag when trying to send SYSLOGS.
+If no syslog server is running, leave it blank.

+Further configurations can be made to modify the behavior, the configurations can be set with[Environment Variables](./config.md).